 - HTTP Port: customize the device's HTTP port.
-Default is 80. - Device ID: when using multiple OpenSprinkler's on the same network, please set a unique Device ID for each.
-Default is 0. - Relay Pulse: OpenSprinkler has a built-in relay useful for switching landscape lights, garage door openers, or other generalpurpose devices.
-Relay pulse time controls the way relay is activated.
-When set to 0, the relay will remain open as long as an associated station is open.
-Otherwise, the relay will pulse on when a station opens or closes.
-This can be used to simulate momentary button presses, such as interfacing with garage door openers.
-Default is 0. - NTP Sync: automatic time sync based on your location.
+Default is 80.
+There is typically no need to change this parameter. - Boost Time: this option is only applicable to OpenSprinkler DC.
+It sets the DC voltage boosting time (from 0 to 1000ms).
+Default is 320ms.
+When using a low voltage power adapter, such as USB, to drive 24V AC sprinkler valves, you may want to suitably increase the boosting time to allow valves to be successfully energized. - NTP Sync: automatic time sync based on your location.
 When off, you can set the device time manually.
 Default is on. - NTP IP Address: set a custom NTP time sync server. - Use DHCP: when on, OpenSprinkler's IP is dynamically assigned by the router.
 When off, the IP is statically assigned, in which case you will need to manually set a Static IP address and the Gateway IP address (i.e. your router's IP).
 Default is on.
 Note: instead of turning off DHCP, it's highly recommended that you use the router's DHCP reservation, or Bind IP to MAC feature to manage static IP assignment.